 Examples of contraindications might be; an issue with electrolytes, or hypoglycaemia, or the person may have congestive bile flow issues which are exacerbated by fat consumption.
 Or there might be a parasitic infestation and their drainage pathways are congested and backing-up.
 Or, the person may have a chronic health condition, in which case there are bound to be at least a dozen other considerations.
 Potentially, there are many steps that could be recommended prior to embarking on intermittent fasting

-Any intermittent fasting that is too advanced for the individual-case will ultimately be experienced as a stressor and potentially not benefit the person, but cause stress and further exacerbate health imbalances.
+Any intermittent fasting that is too advanced for the individual case will ultimately be experienced as a stressor and potentially not benefit the person, but cause stress and further exacerbate health imbalances.

 How do I prepare my body for a longer fast?

-First thing you want to do is to start with intermittent fasting, with a restricted feeding window.
+The first thing you want to do is to start with intermittent fasting, with a restricted feeding window.
 This could be for 12, 10 or 6 hours.

 Focus on hydrating the body.
 Most of us are chronically dehydrated without realising it: